xhochy/tensorflow-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libtensorflow, libtensorflow_cc, tensorflow-base` can be installed with:
+Once the `conda-forge` channel has been enabled, `libtensorflow, libtensorflow_cc, tensorflow, tensorflow-base` can be installed with:

 ```
-conda install libtensorflow libtensorflow_cc tensorflow-base
+conda install libtensorflow libtensorflow_cc tensorflow tensorflow-base
 ```

 It is possible to list all of the versions of `libtensorflow` available on your platform with: